mibesr/software-articles-by-Efron-Licht/server/static/quirks.md

 }

 ```

-> compiler error: `goto label jumps into block starting at ./prog.go:10:2`

-So it's hard to get yourself into the kind of trouble you could in 1980s BASIC.
-Use GOTO to avoid extraneous variables and conditionals and to jump out of blocks without having to define a function.

-Speaking of which...

 I find this useful for complicated variable initialization.
 Here's an example from the `fmtbench` tool I wrote in [the last article](./bytehacking.html)